verloop/ios-sdk/README.md

 ## **Change Log**

 Kindly refer to our change log for the added features and deprecated APIs on every release.
-You'll find it here -> [change log]().
+You'll find it here -> [change log](https://github.com/verloop/ios-sdk/wiki/Change-log)

 ## **SDK Usage - Swift**